 She didn’t have brothers at home, so she didn’t know what all the rules were.
 She tried to give Jo as much privacy as their crazy life would allow, but one day he spied on her while she was making water.
 He made fun of her, and she forced him out into the street with a threat and a knife.
 He knew she meant it.

 He wasn’t a Muslim, he was a creation of the Christ.
 She would miss him, but his floating number said he had had only one day left anyway.
 She let his god take him.
 She could have given him the black mark, but they had been friends.
-He only made fun of where she peed; he wasn’t that bad, at least he knew her name.
+He only made fun of how she peed; he wasn’t that bad, at least he knew her name.

 Wearing a bright yellow dress with matching yellow shoes, she skipped out of the building past the rebel fighters.
 A couple shook their heads and one made a symbol with his thumb and pinky to ward off evil.

 She shot him a fist with thumb tucked in.
 The gesture, called the fig, was understood clearly, but the men just turned away.
 Normally, they might have harmed her, but rumors about the girl had become almost legend among the Syrian soldiers.

 The offended soldiers had only days earlier found one of their own dead in his tent.
 He had bragged about stripping the girl down to her panties before she escaped his clutches.
 He said he would get the whole package next time.
 It wasn’t the slit throat that scared them, because they saw death daily.
 He had a black “X” on his forehead that looked like it had been burned there.